Regeneration (biology): Ecosystems

 Ecosystems can be regenerative.
 Following a disturbance, such as a fire or pest outbreak in a forest, pioneering species will occupy, compete for space, and establish themselves in the newly opened habitat.
 The new growth of seedlings and community assembly process is known as regeneration in ecology.

+Types

+It is useful to distinguish between two types of regeneration by the triggering circumstances, physiological (homeostatic: cell renewal during normal aging) and reparative (to restore function after injury or loss).
+Mammals are usually quite adept at the former and has limited capability form the latter.
+Among reparative regeneration, there are several types in animals: